isaacnmm/pestpolicy-hugo2XX/content/posts/best-camera-for-youtube/index.md

 For example, you might shoot a whole video, and in the end, you realize that you were out of focus while the background was actually in center.
 Further, it could also be face-tracking when all is not on focus.
 However, this downside won't affect you if you'll be shooting for video production and not the single shooter type of YouTube content generator.

 The runaround this video autofocus issue, however, is you can get all in focus, after which you'll change to manual mode, and thus the camera won't be searching for focus.
-Next came the [**Panasonic G85**](https://www.amazon. com/PANASONIC-Mirrorless-12-60mm-Megapixels-DMC-G85MK/dp/B01M050N05? tag=p-policy-20), which I would thus consider the best budget 4K camera.
+Next came the [**Panasonic G85**](https://www.amazon.com/PANASONIC-Mirrorless-12-60mm-Megapixels-DMC-G85MK/dp/B01M050N05?tag=p-policy-20),which I would thus consider the best budget 4K camera.

 It has pro-features such as in-body image stabilization (but this is not new to Sony Cameras but a little bit expensive).